rene78/BitcoinMythBusters/README.md

 # What it is

-*BTC Mythbusters* helps you to give conclusive answers to found or unfound criticism about Bitcoin.
+*BTC Mythbusters* helps you to give conclusive answers to justified or unfound criticism about Bitcoin.
 Click on the answer to copy the text for usage in whatever online forum you like.
 No need to waste your time by manually addressing the same concerns over and over again.

 ***